 - Morehouse School of Medicine

-At Children’s, you also gain exposure to a high volume and variety of cases in one of the nation’s largest pediatric healthcare systems.
+At Children’s, you gain exposure to a high volume and variety of cases in one of the nation’s largest pediatric healthcare systems.
 Our various campuses give you firsthand experience working in an academic setting, a private practice setting and an urban hospital setting.

 Children’s is constantly striving to raise the bar in pediatric healthcare, and our efforts have not gone unnoticed.

 - Seramount: For the 18th consecutive year, Children's has been named one of the 100 Best Companies by Seramount, thought leaders focused on improving diversity, equity and inclusion in the workplace.
-Their experts recognized our commitment to forward-thinking employee programs in women’s advancement, childcare assistance, mentorship and flexibility
+Their experts recognized our commitment to forward-thinking employee programs in women’s advancement, childcare assistance, mentorship and flexibility.

 - Atlanta Business Chronicle: Children’s has been recognized on the Atlanta Business Chronicle's lists of “Atlanta’s Healthiest Employers,” “Best Places to Work” and “Atlanta’s 25 Largest Employers.”
 Our professionals have been consistently recognized as finalists and winners for annual Atlanta Business Chronicle Healthcare Heroes Awards.